-Chief medical information officers (CMIO), sometimes called directors of medical or health informatics, are a fairly new addition to the healthcare industry, but they are already in high demand, as the healthcare industry prepares for the January 1, 2014, federal electronic medical records (EMR) mandate deadline.
+Chief medical information officers (CMIO), sometimes called directors of medical or health informatics, are a fairly new addition to the healthcare industry, but they are already in high demand, as the healthcare industry transitions to electronic medical records (EMR).

-The EMR mandate, which stipulates that all medical and healthcare providers billing Medicaid and Medicare must prove “meaningful use” of EMR systems in order to preserve their current reimbursement rates, is part of the 2009 Recovery Act and has two overarching aims: establish a nationwide electronic health records (EHR) system and stimulate the U.S. economy.
+Federal mandates in recent years stipulated that all medical and healthcare providers that bill Medicaid and Medicare must prove “meaningful use” of EMR technology or face serious reimbursement penalties.
+The purpose of the mandate was twofold: to establish a nationwide electronic health records system that will improve patient outcomes and reduce medical costs, while simultaneously stimulating the U.S. economy.

-Nationwide electronic health records contain a more comprehensive network of patient histories than electronic medical records, which cover patient histories with just one provider, and EHR remains a long-term project.
-The mandate’s impact on our economy, on the other hand, is already obvious: anyone currently employed in the healthcare industry can attest to the urgent need for credentialed health informatics professionals, in general, and CMIO’s in particular.
+Nationwide electronic health records (EHR) contain a more comprehensive network of patient histories than electronic medical records, which cover patient histories with just one provider.
+Fully interoperable EHRs remain a long-term project.

-The preeminent source of employment and salary data in the nation, the U.S. Bureau of Labor Statistics (BLS), has yet to publish precise data on the health informatics employment subsector, given its sudden and rapid expansion.
-As they become available, those data will be added to this site.
+The preeminent source of employment and salary data in the nation, the U.S. Bureau of Labor Statistics (BLS), has yet to publish precise data on the health informatics employment subsector.
+As it becomes available, these data will be added to this site.

-As of December 2012, however, BLS does project a 22% rate of growth in employment opportunities for medical and health services managers in general and a 21% rate of growth for general medical records and health information technicians.
-While neither figure should be taken as directly representative of the market for CMIO’s, they do attest to the surge in opportunities for qualified health IT candidates as a whole.
+The BLS projects a 20% rate of growth in employment opportunities for medical and health services managers and a 13% rate of growth for medical records and health information technicians between 2016 and 2026.
+Both of these figures represent growth rates faster than the average for all other occupations.
+While neither figure should be taken as directly representative of the market for CMIOs, they do attest to the surge in opportunities for qualified health IT candidates as a whole.

-The salary of a Chief Medical Information Officer Certified in Health Informatics will vary based on a number of factors such as physical location, education, the type of healthcare facility and the exact scope of the job, for example.
+The salary of a Chief Medical Information Officer with a graduate degree in Health Informatics will vary based on a number of factors such as physical location, education, the type of healthcare facility and the exact scope of the job, for example.
 As this is an emerging field, the U.S. Department of Labor has not yet published salary data for this profession.

 Many universities are also adding master’s degree programs in health informatics, which make an ideal investment for the IT professional ready to broaden his or her career prospects and transition into one of the fastest-growing fields in the country.

-Two-thirds of the CMIO 2010 Compensation Survey respondents said they feel “very satisfied or somewhat satisfied with their current compensation.”
-The survey also reports that CMIO’s are enjoying greater involvement in organizational strategy, including capital expenditures, and attributes this trend to long-term relationships: the majority of respondents transitioned to CMIO status without seeking a new employer.
+The survey also reports that CMIOs are enjoying greater involvement in organizational strategy, including capital expenditures.
+This trend is attributed to long-term relationships: The majority of respondents transitioned to CMIO status without seeking a new employer.